Improving FTR/FPY metrics in masterbatch production

 First Pass Yield (FPY)

-FPY measures the rate of products that meet specifications on the first pass without rework or scrap.
-In masterbatch production, rework both increases costs and extends production time.
+FPY measures the rate of product that meets specifications on the first pass without rework or scrap.
+In masterbatch production, rework both increases cost and extends production time.

 FPY Calculation:

-FPY = (Number of batches not requiring rework / Total number of batches produced) × 100
+FPY = (Number of batches requiring no rework / Total number of batches produced) × 100

-Masterbatch production basically consists of the following stages:
+Masterbatch production essentially consists of the following stages:

-Each stage directly affects the final product quality and plays a critical role in FTR/FPY metrics.
+Each stage directly affects final product quality and plays a critical role in FTR/FPY metrics.

 Improving FTR/FPY with Traditional Approaches